 Applying for a job these days is quite competitive.
 If your résumé isn’t up to today’s standards then don’t expect a phone call to book an interview.
 Most people don’t understand the importance of writing a correct and visually appealing résumé using very little white space.
-What is “white space”?
+Are you wondering what white space is?
 White space is the space on your document that has no text.
 Why is it important to have little white space?
 Because it won’t pass a scan in the résumé review process.
 Often résumés are put through a scanner.
-Does your resume have what it takes to pass the scan test?
+Does yours have what it takes to pass the scan test?

-Follow these few simple tips regarding your résumé and watch the right offers pour in.
+Follow these few simple tips regarding your résumé.
+Watch the right offers pour in.

 - Hire a professional

 - Do NOT use an objective!